 In 2011, Mia was diagnosed with Lyme Disease.
 She struggled for years to get the proper treatment and it was not until she found a great clinic in Augsburg, Germany that she was able to get her condition under control.
 As a result, she has become an advocate for those suffering from the disease.

-Mia is currently living near Stuttgart, Germany caring for the animals of her private sanctuary (6 dogs, 1 lizards, 8 turtles, 7 hedgehogs, 25 fish and 4 horses.)
+Mia is currently living near Stuttgart, Germany caring for the animals of her private sanctuary (5 dogs, 6 turtles, 2 hedgehogs, 25 fish and 4 horses.)
 She is now working with AWL to fulfill a dream of creating fully-functioning Animal Sanctuary/Clinic.
 Additionally, she continues to travel around Europe lecturing on the subject of Animal Behavior, Animal Communications and new for this year, Animals Supporting Humans as Healers.

 2017- 2018 She was teaching a course on Animal Studies to English-speaking children in Germany.

 Mia is also very proud to be raising her two children, Olivia and Max, who have been doing rescue missions since they were able to walk and are following in her footsteps as animal lovers, rescuers and advocates.

 Mia is the author of three books published in Swedish, (Lyssna när djuren talar, Föra djurens talan and Lär dig ta emot djurens budskap.)
 She is currently working on two new manuscripts.
 One is about her journey through life after being abused and bullied as a child and her struggle to overcome the trauma…learning to trust and to fight for herself.
 A book about Hope and Faith.